Register to Vote

 These changes mean that:

-All newly-eligible overseas voters should gather details of their proof of identity (for example, their National Insurance number, plus current or expired passport).
+In order to register to vote, all newly-eligible overseas voters need to gather details of their proof of identity (for example, their National Insurance number, plus current or expired passport).
 In addition, they will need to provide the postcode and address of their last place of residence or of voter registration in the UK.

 Please see our fuller explanation of the electoral changes and how to register at: https://www.britsabroad.vote/